ncbirdconservation/NCBA/CONTRIBUTING.md

 can comment (most simply even with just a `:+1:`) to show your support for that issue.

-If you have direct contributions you would like considered for incorporation into the project you can fork this repository and submit a pull request for review.
+If you would like to contribute, fork this repository, clone it to you local machinge, make edits, push to your fork/repo, and submit a pull request.

 At this time, the greatest contribution you can make is to install and give feedback to the maintainer.